DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object defining configuration properties for the DateRangeBox UI component.
+An object that defines configuration properties for the DateRangeBox UI component.

 ---
 #####See Also#####